mssgill/hscSphinx/glossary.rst

     In our stacked images, we're able to detect faint sources which would be below our 5-sigma thresholds in any of the input images, or in the coadds from different filters.
-However, once we know that a source is there in a deep i-band stack, we can then measure it at the location we expect it to be in another image where it wasn't detected.
+However, once we know that a source is detected in e.g. a deep i-band stack, we can then measure it at the location we expect it to be in another image where it wasn't detected.
 This is called a 'forced measurement'.

 frame